Help & resources

 In most cases, where you simply rent a studio space, the owner's Buildings Insurance will cover the building itself (although you should check your tenancy agreement to make sure).
 However, Contents Insurance is a must-have for photographers, as even a small studio is likely to contain thousands of pounds worth of lighting and equipment, which, added to the cost of your cameras, lenses, computers and printers would prove ruinously expensive to replace in the event of a fire, flood or burglary.

-At Markel, our contents insurance for professional photographers can be provided where your equipment is kept in the confines of your office or, for extra peace of mind, if you take it with you anywhere in the world.
+At Markel Direct, our contents insurance for professional photographers can be provided where your equipment is kept in the confines of your office or, for extra peace of mind, if you take it with you anywhere in the world.
 Either way, you will be covered against a multitude of risks, including theft and accidental damage, ensuring that you are financially protected.

 Buildings and contents insurance covers your premises against accidental damage caused by: